 There is so much more I want to tell you, but you can’t bear it now.
 (John 16:12)

 I think that the reason God all too often does not give us that floodlight glimpse is because if we saw what truly was ahead, we would turn around and start running in the opposite direction.
 The future is scary.
 If we are walking in the direction God has called us to walk, then there are things up ahead that look impossible.
 Alone they are impossible.
-If the future ahead of us doesn’t at least frighten us a little bit then we probably aren’t on the road God has called us to walk.
+The fact is, if the future ahead of us doesn’t at least frighten us a little bit then we probably aren’t on the road God has called us to walk.
 Jesus said to His disciples on the way to the garden, “I want to tell you more, but you can’t handle it yet.”
 Jesus is still telling that to His disciples today.
 Are we His disciples?

-I am so grateful that much of the road ahead is still unknown.
+God, I am so grateful that so much of the road ahead is still unknown.
 Looking back I am so grateful for the roads You have already led me down, but if I were honest, many of them I would have tried to avoid had I known what was coming beforehand.
 What was true of my past is still true for my future.
 My life is in Your hands.
 The road You have called me down is not safe.
-It is not easy, but it is glorious and it is not meant to be walked alone.
+It is not easy, but it is glorious and it is not walked alone.
 You are with me.